ykunisato/ccp-j/README.md

 # Dockerfile for JupyterHub in Computational Clinical Psychology Lab

 This is a repository of Dockerfile for JupyterHub used in [Computational Clinical Psychology Lab](https://kunisatolab.github.io/english/index.html).
+The GitHub repository for this Docker image is: [ykunisato/ccp-j](https://github.com/ykunisato/ccp-j).
 This Dockerfile contains

 - Julia
 - Python 3 & Python packages(inferactively-pymdp,bokeh,scipy,seaborn,scikit-learn,sympy,mne,mecab-python3,pymc3,psychrnn,pyddm...)